roadfoodr/tinware/prompts/tinware-FSD-current.md

 - Tablet: Vertically stacked components with full width
 - Mobile: Simplified layout with scrollable sections

+## 13. Configuration

+### 13.1 Global Configuration
+- A centralized configuration file (config.ts) contains global settings:
+  - DICT_URL: URL for the Merriam-Webster Scrabble dictionary
+  - LEXICON_NAME: Name of the current lexicon (e.g., "NWL23")
+  - GAME.TRANSITION_DELAY_MS: Duration of transition delay between scenarios

-This Functional Specification Document provides a comprehensive breakdown of Tinware's functionality, with a particular focus on the messaging system, user interactions, and component behaviors in various scenarios.
-It outlines the specific behaviors, error handling, and user interface elements that make up the Tinware experience, including the new retry functionality.
+This Functional Specification Document provides a comprehensive breakdown of Tinware's functionality, with a particular focus on the scenario-based gameplay, user interactions, and component behaviors in various game states.
+It outlines the specific behaviors, error handling, and user interface elements that make up the Tinware experience, including the scenario selection, retry functionality, and centralized configuration for timing-related operations.